GluuFederation/docs-ce-prod/3.0.2/source/operation/logout.md

 Read the [OpenID Connect Front-Channel Logout Specifications](http://openid.net/specs/openid-connect-frontchannel-1_0.html) to learn more about logout with OpenID Connect.

 ## SAML Logout
-Although there is a SLO available for Shibboleth, it is not supported in Gluu Server because of its instabilities.
-Please take a look at [this page](https://wiki.shibboleth.net/confluence/display/CONCEPT/SLOIssues) for more information.
+The Shibboleth IDP (which is included in the Gluu Server) does not support single logout in any meaningful sense.
+Take a look at the [Shibboleth wiki](https://wiki.shibboleth.net/confluence/display/CONCEPT/SLOIssues) for more information.

-The logout URI for SAML SP is `https://<hostname of Gluu Server>/idp/logout.jsp`.
-Calling this URL within Gluu Server kills the session inside Gluu Server.
+To initiate SAML logout, the SP must call the Gluu Server's SAML logout URI, which can be found at: `https://<hostname>/idp/logout.jsp`.
+Calling this URL kills the session inside the Gluu Server IDP.
+The SP must also initiate a session-killing operation, or can implement [Force Re-Authentication](https://wiki.cac.washington.edu/display/infra/Configure+a+Service+Provider+to+Force+Re-Authentication) as well.

-## Authentication Script
+## Customizing Logout
-It is possible to use Custom Authentication Script to call individual logout methods for both SAML and OpenID Connect and log out of the desired SP/SPs when the user logs out of the Gluu Server.
+It is possible to use a custom authentication script to call individual logout methods for both SAML and OpenID Connect and log out of the desired SP/RPs when the user logs out of the Gluu Server.
 Please see the [Custom Script Guide](../authn-guide/customauthn.md) to start writing your own custom scripts.